kyte-one/airlyftone-docs/docs/campaign/quests/airlyft.md

   ![AirLyft Module](../../images/AirLyftMain.png)

 - Expand Basic Details option to add a title, description, cFuel, and XP.

-Set task conditions by expanding Task Condition option.
+- To configure the **Task Condition & Recurrence**, refer to the [Task Condition & Recurrence](../task-condition-and-recurrence.md) page.

 - Add the link to the AirLyft community you want users to follow.
 If valid, the community name will auto-populate next to the link.